nthopinion/covidathon/webapi/README.md

 A webapi built on ASP.Net core and hosted as Azure App Service.
 Also containarized with docker and Kubernetes orchestration

-The webapi is used by the h-mobile app posted here https://github.com/raynman1/hmobile.
-The whole application won second place in hackathon 2018 conducted by T-Mobile 2018
-#Hacksgiving #tmobile

 You can use Visual Studio 2017 /2019 to compile this project.